MicrosoftDocs/win32/desktop-src/uxguide/ctrl-status-bars.md

 ---
 title: Status Bars
-description: A status bar is an area at the bottom of a primary window that displays information about the current window's state (such as what is being viewed and how), background tasks (such as printing, scanning, and formatting), or other contextual information (such as selection and keyboard state). ms.assetid: '09dc03d9-d730-4f03-86a8-7b39d9a55369'
+description: A status bar is an area at the bottom of a primary window that displays information about the current windows state (such as what is being viewed and how), background tasks (such as printing, scanning, and formatting), or other contextual information (such as selection and keyboard state). ms.assetid: 09dc03d9-d730-4f03-86a8-7b39d9a55369 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Status Bars